-Now I’ve never been one for baked cheesecakes… Don’t ask me why, I’ve just never really liked them.
-I think it’s something about the texture or the feel of it in my mouth.
+Now I’ve never been one for baked cheesecakes.
+Don’t ask me why, I’ve just never really liked them.
+I think it’s something about the texture or the mouth feel, as they say.
 Meh, I don’t know, they’re just not for me.
-So when I stumbled upon this Chilled Cheesecake recipe when I was like 13 years old (good god was it really that long ago?!)
+So when I stumbled upon this no-bake cheesecake recipe when I was 13 years old (good god was it really that long ago?!)
 I knew I’d found a winner.
 So much so that I’ve lost count of the number of times I’ve made it!
 The best part though, it that is truly is the simplest and tastiest way to whip up a dessert.
 My Gluten Free No-Bake Lemon Berry Cheesecake is the perfect way to finish a meal on a high!

 This no-bake lemon berry cheesecake has definitely become my go to cheesecake recipe.
-And if I’m quite frank my go to dessert.
-Need something to whip up for a party or last minute luncheon!?
+And if I’m quite frank my go to dessert!
+Need something to whip up for a dinner party, BBQ, or last minute luncheon!?
 This is it.
-It’s an easy, basic, continental lemon cheesecake that you really can mix with any seasonal fruit… I just prefer it with strawberries and blueberries, but you could honestly top it with whatever you like!
+It’s an easy, basic, continental lemon cheesecake that you really can mix with any seasonal fruit.
+I truly prefer it with strawberries and blueberries, but you could honestly top it with whatever you like!
 Piles of sliced kiwi fruit?
 Chunks of mango or even apricots, plums and peaches!
 They all work beautifully with the simple lemon flavour.

 No-Bake Lemon Berry Cheesecake